 Doesn't seem familiar?
 Jump to the "Original" help about deleting posts.

-Instructors can edit or delete anyone's discussions, responses, and replies.
+Instructors can edit or delete anyone's discussions, discussion titles, responses, and replies.
 Students can delete only their own discussions, responses, and replies.
+Students can't edit their discussion titles after they create the discussion.